 The Macro-Micro Gap.
-Draft. (w/ Nathaniel Baron-Schmitt) ...in which we argue that 3d'ism leads to unacceptable macro-micro gaps and therefore should be rejected in favor of 4d'ism.
+Draft. (w/ Nathaniel Baron-Schmitt) ...down for revisions.
 No Crystal Balls — Forthcoming in Noûs. ...in which I argue that agents are always rationally required to match their credences to their expectations of the present chances.

 Why Take Both Boxes? (w/ Ian Wells) — Forthcoming in Philosophy & Phenomenological Research. ...in which we criticize the standard argument for two-boxing by arguing that agents are sometimes rationally required to choose causally dominated options, and then develop an alternative, superior argument for two-boxing.

 Able to Do the Impossible — Mind (2017) 126: 465-96. ...in which I argue that an agent might be able to do an action, even though it is metaphysically impossible for the agent to do the action.